matdombrock/luanti-wyrm-cube/mods/wyrm_cube/README.md

 # Wyrm Cube

-A Luanti (Minetest) subgame inspired by Dragon Ball.
+A Luanti subgame inspired by Dragon Ball.

 This subgame places 7 Wyrm Cubes into the world and sends you out to find them using an assortment of high tech tools.